Website currently under construction. Please call for updated pricing.

 Gorilla trekking permits are highly regulated with approximately 1,050 mountain gorillas left in the wild.
 Of that, there are approximately 40 habituated gorilla families in Uganda and Rwanda that can be visited.
 Permits require booking months in advance, especially for the high demand seasons (June-August, December-February).

 • Trekking Difficulty: Generally considered less physically demanding, with steeper slopes in places but more established, clearer paths due to the foliage in the area.
-Trekking is generally done at higher altitudes 7,800 feet + Rwanda offers steeper ascents, but its bamboo slopes are often easier to hike than Uganda’s dense terrain.
+Rwanda's bamboo slopes are often easier to hike than Uganda’s dense terrain.
+Trekking is generally done at higher altitudes (7,800 ft +).
 The terrain in both areas is cleared as best possible by park rangers.

 • Accommodations: high-end luxury properties

-• Rwanda is best for: Those with limited time, prefer not to fly and prioritizing high comfort.
+• Rwanda best for those with limited time, prefer not to fly and prioritizing high comfort

 • Access: Beautiful drive from Kigali, only requiring 2-3 hours.